A Role of Environmental Complexity on Representation Learning in Deep Reinforcement Learning Agents: Results

 \subsection{Comparisons with human navigators}

-In this final section, we extrapolate findings from our analysis of artificial agents to human navigators.
+In this final section, we attempt to derive insights into human navigators based on findings from our analysis of artificial agents.
 Our research was inspired by a study examining how the environment individuals live in affect their navigation skills and strategies \cite{barhorst:2021}.
 Barhorst-Cates et al. assessed individuals from Salt Lake City and Padua on a number of different tasks, including the Dual Solutions Paradigm (DSP), designed to evaluate shortcut usage.
 Individuals from Padua were found to have a greater ability to use proximal cues during navigation than those from Salt Lake City as well as use shortcuts more often in the DSP.

-Drawing parallels, we compare our $p=0.1$ agents to individuals from Salt Lake City, where grid-like street layouts offer few shortcuts, reflected by the sparse shortcut opportunities in the $p=0.1$ environment.
+While acknowledging that our toy navigation environment is abstracted from the real world, we compare our $p=0.1$ agents to individuals from Salt Lake City, where grid-like street layouts offer few shortcuts and mountains offer persistent global navigation landmarks.
 On the other hand, Padua's irregular and organic street layouts are rich in shortcut opportunities and is likened to the $p=0.8$ variation.
-As shown earlier in Fig \ref{fig:p_comb_curves}, the higher the $p$ an agent is trained in, the faster its performance was optimized.
-Similarly, Barhorst-Cates et al. found individuals from Padua to have generally better navigation skills than those from Salt Lake City.
-With this comparison, we make two predictions for human navigators and the environments that they live in.
+This comparison matches learning curves shown earlier in Fig \ref{fig:p_comb_curves} where the higher the $p$ an agent was trained in, the faster its performance developed.
+Barhorst-Cates et al. similarly found that individuals from Padua to have generally better navigation skills than those from Salt Lake City.
+With this framework, we make two predictions for human navigators and the environments that they live in.